braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/content_cards/about.md

 ## Content Cards and feed

 This is what it looks like for your users to open a standard Content Card feed.
-As you can see, three standard types of cards can sit in the feed - a Banner Card, a Captioned Content Card, and a Classic Content Card.
+As you can see, three standard types of cards can sit in the feed—a Banner Card, a Captioned Content Card, and a Classic Content Card.

 ![Content Cards Feed]({% image_buster /assets/img/cc-feed.png %}){: height="50%" width="50%"}